 Paying Gambling Taxes in Georgia

 Did you know that you have to report your gambling winnings?
 OnlineUnitedStatesCasinos has gathered everything you need to know about paying gambling taxes straight from a Certified Public Accountant.
 For more information please visit our exclusive Gambling Taxes article.

 #1 Ranked Online Casino Site

 Types of Online Georgia Gambling Allowed

 The only form of legal Georgia online gambling is the lottery.
 The Mygalottery.com website sells tickets to lotto drawings that include Mega Millions, Powerball and Fantasy 5.
-It also sells tickets for keno drawings that are held every three and a half minutes.
+It also sells tickets for real money keno drawings that are held every three and a half minutes.
 There are also instant games that mimic slot machines.
 These tickets start at $.50 and run up to $2.

 Daily fantasy sports sites claim exemption under Georgia’s skill gaming law.
 The Georgia Lottery launched an inquiry into this assertion by sending letters to major sites that operate in the state.
 State Attorney General Sam Olens is also investigating daily fantasy sports.
 Meanwhile, sites like DraftKings, Fanduel, Yahoo!
 And CBS Sports continue to operate in the state.

 There are two forms of legalized live Georgia gambling .
 The oldest is charitable bingo.
 This is low limit action with small prize pools.